Notre-Dame fire: Environmental damage

-Airparif said winds rapidly dispersed the smoke, carrying it away aloft along the Seine corridor.
+Airparif, an air quality monitoring organization, said winds rapidly dispersed the smoke, carrying it away aloft along the Seine corridor.
 It did not find elevated levels of particulate air pollution at monitoring stations nearby.
-The Paris police have stated that there was no danger from breathing the air around the fire.
+The Paris police stated that there was no danger from breathing the air around the fire.

 The burned-down roof had been covered with over 400 metric tons of lead.
 Settling dust substantially raised surface lead levels in some places nearby, notably the cordoned-off area and places left open during the fire.
 Wet cleaning for surfaces and blood tests for children and pregnant women were recommended in the immediate area.
-People working on the cathedral after the fire did not initially take the lead precautions required for their own protection; materials leaving the site were decontaminated, but some clothing was not, and some precautions were not correctly followed; as a result, the worksite failed some inspections and was temporarily shut down.
+People working on the cathedral after the fire did not initially take the required lead precautions; materials leaving the site were decontaminated, but some clothing was not, and some precautions were not correctly followed; as a result, the worksite failed some inspections and was temporarily shut down.
 There was also more widespread contamination; testing, cleanup, and public health advisories were delayed for months, and the neighbourhood was not decontaminated for four months, prompting widespread criticism.

 Average lead levels in Paris streets are normally five times the indoor legal limit (1000 μg/m2) owing to historic uses of lead, principally from runoff from intact roofs.
 The Health Ministry rules that children should not be exposed to more than 70 micrograms/m2 indoors.
-There is no legal limit for outdoor lead levels, which are often very heterogeneous; the L'Agence régionale de santé (ARS) d'Ile-de-France is not certain if some of the elevated levels being measured are connected to the fire.
+There is no legal limit for outdoor lead levels, which are often very heterogeneous; the Agence régionale de santé (ARS) d'Ile-de-France is not certain if some of the elevated levels being measured are connected to the fire.
 This lack of clarity and threshold-linked mandatory measures may have delayed action.
 In mid-July, regional health officials raised their outdoor guideline from 1000 micrograms/m2 to 5000.
 Rain can redistribute the lead dust.
-Samples of honey collected in July 2019 revealed higher lead concentrations down wind from Notre Dame and lead isotopes tagged the lead as originating from the fire and not other potential sources of pollutants.
+Samples of honey collected in July 2019 revealed higher lead concentrations downwind from Notre-Dame and lead isotopes tagged the lead as originating from the fire and not other potential sources of pollutants.

 Reactions

-Macron, postponing a speech to address the yellow vests movement planned for that evening, went to Notre Dame and gave a brief address there.
+President Macron, postponing a speech to address the yellow vests movement planned for that evening, went to Notre-Dame and gave a brief address there.
 Major religious leaders and representatives of numerous countries and international organisations extended condolences.

 Through the night of the fire and into the next day, people gathered along the Seine to hold vigils, sing and pray.
 Some commentators found deeper meaning in the fire, linking it with divine judgment or the decline of Western civilisation.

 The following Sunday at Saint-Eustache Church, the Archbishop of Paris, Michel Aupetit, honoured the firefighters with the presentation of a book of scriptures saved from the fire.